MoonHighway/javascript-accelerated/README.md

 Javascript Accelerated
 ======================
-This course if a fast paced javascript course designed to get engnieers up to speed with javascript programming.
+This is a fast paced javascript course designed to get engineers up to speed with javascript programming.

 Topics
 ------